-Depending on your current situation, you may be eligible to receive state or local funding to assist with the cost of CDL training.
+Depending on your current situation, you may be eligible to receive state or local government grants for CDL training.
 The amount of assistance can vary by program, however in many cases CDL grants cover most, if not all of training costs.

 There are numerous state and local CDL training grants in the form of retraining funds.
 These programs are available to help individuals obtain a skill that will ensure more stable employment.
 For example, Kentucky residents who have worked in the farming industry in the recent two years may be eligible for the Kentucky Farmworkers grant.
 This grant is available to help Kentucky residents find a more stable, high-earning vocation.
 In addition, Missouri has CDL grants available through the SkillUp program, which will cover the cost of CDL Training.
 Read how one of our students used this Missouri CDL grant to start a new career.
 There are numerous state grants for CDL training.
 Our career specialists can help you determine what funding for truck driving school is available based on your situation.